Cj4y/Cj4y/README.md

 🤓 I'm a recent software engineering graduate from the University of Ottawa, Canada.
    🚚 I'm moving to Vancouver !

-🗺️ I'm an aspiring globe-traveler with well-developed interpersonal and technical skills.
+🗺️ I'm an aspiring globe-traveller

 👩‍💻 I am looking for opportunities, ideally in